Biodiversity

 Coconut

-A multifunctional tree: water, oil, fiber, and mulch - all in one species.
+Ideally known as the 'Tree of Life', it provides water, oil, fiber, and mulch in one single resilient species.

 Jackfruit